heptarch/heptarch.github.io/lab/bell.md

-individual---we'll use the non-hierarchical term "convener"---is good with people, has a global sense of the domain so the research folks don't have to (*separation*), and finally, knows how to work the channel between the abstrusities of research and real-world use case (*coupling*).
+individual---we'll use the non-hierarchical term "convener"---is good with people, has a global sense of the domain so the research folks don't have to (*separation*), and finally, knows how to work the channel between the abstrusities of research and the real-world use case (*coupling*).